-16.2.2 When reporting converted hardness numbers and scales from fixed-location hardness testing machine measurements, the measured hardness and test scale shall be indicated in parentheses, for example: 353 HBW (38 HRC).
-This means that a hardness number of 38 was obtained using the Rockwell C scale and converted to a Brinell hardness of 353.
+16.2.2 When recording converted hardness numbers, the measured hardness and test scale shall be indicated in parentheses, for example: 353 HBW (38 HRC).
+This means that a hardness value of 38 was obtained using the Rockwell C scale and converted to a Brinell hardness of 353.